 If you want to stay in a traditional Japanese townhouse but don’t want to share with others, then you can get a townhouse as an entire rental unit.
 These are more luxurious rentals in Osaka and are more expensive than apartments or bed and breakfasts, but they do provide everything you’ll need for a comfortable stay and are truly a unique experience.

 Why Stay in an Airbnb?

-Airbnb gives travellers the unique opportunity to live “like a local.”
+Airbnb in Japan gives travellers the unique opportunity to live “like a local.”
 If you decide to book a shared home with your host, you get to look inside a local’s daily life, learn about their culture and you might even be able to taste some traditional home-cooked meals.

 There are few other ways short-term travellers can get into the homes and lives of locals, so this is a great way to create new connections.
 As an added bonus, you’ll contribute to the local economy and build relationships.

 Reach out to your host with questions about things to do or where to eat and they will be happy to help out and give you the best spots and tips.
 Don’t be shy, Airbnb hosts are known for their caring and open hospitality.

 And who knows?
 Next time you might be staying as a friend and not as a paying guest!
 (No promises though.)
 No matter where in Osaka you stay, you can find the local experience thanks to Airbnb.

 Backpacking Japan doesn’t have to be expensive!
 Especially not when visiting Osaka.